Kylie Jenner & Travis Scott Get Tattoos Together During His Birthday Party

 It seems that Kylie and Travis will be able to remember the birthday bash for the rest of their lives by looking at their tattoos from the special night.

 As previously reported by The Inquisitr, Kylie Jenner’s tattoo wasn’t the only shocking Instagram post she made this week.
-The makeup mogul shared a series of photos in honor of Travis Scott’s birthday, and gushed over what a great partner and father he has become.
+The makeup mogul shared a series of photos in honor of Travis Scott’s birthday and gushed over what a great partner and father he has become.

 Later, in the caption, Jenner tells Scott that she wants them to “f*** around” and having “another baby” together.
-The pair, who already parents to 1-year-old daughter, Stormi Webster, have talked about their future before, with Kylie revealing she wants another baby, and hopes it is a girl so that Stormi can have a sister.
+The pair, who are already parents to 1-year-old daughter Stormi Webster, have talked about their future before, with Kylie revealing she wants another baby and hopes it is a girl so that Stormi can have a sister.

-Although Kylie and Travis seem to be a in great place in their relationship currently, back in February rumors were flying that the rapper may have cheated on his baby mama, after Jenner allegedly found incriminating messages on his phone.
+Although Kylie and Travis seem to be in a great place in their relationship currently, back in February rumors were flying that the rapper may have cheated on his baby mama after Jenner allegedly found incriminating messages on his phone.

-However, People Magazine reports that the couple have put the rumors past them, and that Scott is trying his best to make Jenner, and their daughter, happy.
+However, People Magazine reports that the couple have put the rumors past them and that Scott is trying his best to make Jenner and their daughter happy.

 “Travis is really making an effort.
 He wants Kylie to be happy.
 He wants her to know that he very much cares about their family,” an insider dished.